-Hong Kong covers an area of 426 square miles, sharing a northern border with Guangdong Province in Mainland China.
+Hong Kong covers an area of 426 square miles, sharing a northern border with Guangdong Province on mainland China.
 It is an autonomous territory located at the Pearl River Estuary and the South China Sea.
 Hong Kong is one of the world’s most densely populated regions, with a population of about 7.2 million people.
-This thriving population makes ocean freight transportation from the US to Hong Kong an attractive prospect for exporters.
+This thriving population makes ocean freight to Hong Kong an attractive prospect for exporters.

 Hong Kong’s capitalist service economy enjoys low taxation and free trade, and it is long-established as one of the world’s leading international financial centres.
 The territory has one of the greatest concentrations of corporate headquarters in the Asia-Pacific region, and the Hong Kong Stock Exchange is the 7th-largest in the world.
 Because Hong Kong has few natural resources, it imports the vast majority of its food and raw materials; in fact, imports account for more than 90 percent of the territory’s food supply.

-When you are shipping a container to Hong Kong, how large will your shipment be?
+When you are sending merchandise to Hong Kong, how large will your shipment be?
 You’ll need to answer this question in order to choose a transport option: either a full container load (FCL) or groupage (LCL).
 The size of your shipment will be a determining factor here.

 If your shipping volume is equal to six standard pallets or more, then a full container load (FCL) will be your best option.
 Ten standard pallets will fit in a 20-foot shipping container, while 22 such pallets will fit in a 40-foot container.